Man accused of chasing teen driver before fatal wreck out of jail

-Christopher Lopez, 48, posted his $60,000 bond Tuesday afternoon.
-Lopez appeared before a judge Tuesday morning, just a few hours after turning himself in Monday night.
+Christopher Lopez, 48, appeared before a judge Tuesday morning, just a few hours after turning himself in Monday night.

 RELATED: NEW VIDEO: Man turns himself in to authorities after being accused of chasing a teen before a deadly crash